nuzcraft/slimes_in_this_dungeon/PROJECT_PLAN.md

 * add sprites for each to the spritesheet
 * add code for yellow, magenta, and cyan stairs to tile.js
 * add sprites for yellow, magenta, and cyan stairs to the spritesheet
 * update the level gen so that one crystal and one stairs are generated on each level.
+This will be the start of the color-specific level generation code
 * update the code so that the player can collect the crystals
 * update the code so that the stairs don't work unless the player has collected the crystal of that color
 #### BSP Level Gen
 Update the level generation code to use BSP to create rooms and doorways.
+* start with the tree and leaf architecture using rooms as the individual leaves.
+This will require creating some new classes.
+* code the creation of the first leaf, which should be the entire floor
+* code the subdivision of the leaves, recursively, to a specific depth. each subdivision should create 2 sub-leafs and add them to the tree.
+* once all the subdivision is complete, create the rooms on the level (altering the level generation code)
+* add the individual rooms (smallest leaves) to a global room list to be used by future level generation
+* ensure the player can travel between all the rooms by placing hallways (doors) in the walls connecting some adjacent rooms.
+It may look best to do this only between the deepest leaves instead of all leaves.
 #### Update Player, Enemy, Crystal, and Stair Placement
 Change the code so that these objects are placed in rooms as opposed to just looking at the floor as a whole.
 #### MAGENTA